Fermented in cedar barrels since 1897

 The origin of deliciousness

-The most important thing we consider when making things is the materials.
+The most important thing we value in manufacturing is the materials.

 Because it is simple, we place great importance on the selection of materials.